Andreas-Garcia/audiometa/README.md

                     metadata_strategy=MetadataWritingStrategy.SYNC)

 # Result:
+# - RIFF tags: Synchronized with new metadata (native format)
-# - ID3v2 tags: Synchronized with new metadata
+# - ID3v2 tags: Synchronized with new metadata (if present)
-# - RIFF tags: Synchronized with new metadata
+# - ID3v1 tags: Synchronized with new metadata (if present)
-# - When reading: ID3v2 title is returned (higher precedence)
+# - When reading: RIFF title is returned (highest precedence)
+# Note: SYNC preserves and updates ALL existing metadata formats
 ```

 **Format-Specific Writing**